Description of the baryon mass spectrum by open strings and diquarks: String description of baryon spectrum

 Now, we explain the counting of $d_{B,i}$ in Table~\ref{tab:baryon}.
 First, we consider the composition $l$--$[ll]$, corresponding to nucleons.
 The degeneracy of this composition is $4$ due to a total spin and isospin of $1/2$.
 Next, for the composition $s$--$[ll]$, corresponding to $\Lambda$'s, the degeneracy is $2$ because the total spin is $1/2$ and the total isospin is $0$.
 Then, we examine the $l$--$[ls]$ composition, which corresponds to $\Sigma$'s.
 Here, the total spin remains $1/2$, but the total isospin can be $0 \oplus 1$ via $\frac12 \otimes \frac12$.
 The $I=0$ and $I=1$ states corresponds to $\Lambda$'s and $\Sigma$'s, respectively.
 Since the $\Lambda$ state is already included in the $s$--$[ll]$ configuration, we only consider the $I=1$ state to avoid double counting.
 We assign a factor $6$ for the spin-isospin degeneracy of the $l$--$[ls]$ configuration.
 As explained below, this exclusion has a minor effect on the fitted Hagedorn temperature.
 Next, we look at the $l$--$(ll)$ composition with a bad diquark, corresponding to $\Delta$'s.
 The degeneracy requires careful consideration since both total spin and isospin can be $3/2$ or $1/2$, following $1 \otimes \frac12 = \frac32 \oplus \frac12$.
 For baryons, the antisymmetry of the total wave function necessitates a symmetric spin-isospin combination, which is possible only for $(3/2, 3/2)$ (corresponds to $\Delta$'s) and $(1/2, 1/2)$ (for nucleons).
 As nucleons are already covered in the $l$--$[ll]$ configuration, we retain only the $I=3/2$ state to avoid double counting and assign a factor of 16 for the spin-isospin degeneracy of this configuration.
 Then, we analyze the $s$--$[ls]$ composition, corresponding to $\Xi$'s, which has a degeneracy of $4$ due to a total spin and isospin of $1/2$.
 Finally, for the $s$--$(ss)$ composition, corresponding to $\Omega$'s, the degeneracy is 4 due to a total spin of $3/2$.
 For each configuration, we use the mass of the lightest baryon with the same $(I,S)$ value as the mass threshold.

-In Fig.~\ref{fig:baryon}, we compare the PDG baryon spectrum and the open string spectrum with a quark-diquark configuration.
-We fit $\Th$ in the open string spectrum to the PDG baryon spectrum in the mass range $m_{p} < m < 2.0\,\text{GeV}$.
+In Fig.~\ref{fig:baryon}, we compare the PDG baryon spectrum and the open-string spectrum with a quark-diquark configuration.
+We fit $\Th$ in the open-string spectrum to the PDG baryon spectrum in the mass range $m_{p} < m < 2.0\,\text{GeV}$.
 We obtain a value $\Th \simeq 0.341\,\text{GeV}$.
 Surprisingly, this value is almost the same as $\Th$ extracted from the meson spectrum.
 This strongly supports that there is only one deconfinement scale in QCD.
 In other words, quarks deconfine at the same energy scale as gluons regardless of whether they are in mesons or baryons.
 Also, this is consistent with the observation that the values of the Regge slope read out from the baryonic and the mesonic Regge trajectories do not differ from each other~\cite{Selem:2006nd}.

-We note that even if one keeps the doubly-counted states in the configurations $l$--$[ls]$ and $l$--$(ll)$, i.e.\ take their degeneracy factor as $8$ and $20$, respectively, the fitted Hagedorn temperature becomes $\Th \simeq 0.354\,\text{GeV}$, which only amounts to a few percent change in the fitted value.
+We note that even if one keeps the doubly counted states in the configurations $l$--$[ls]$ and $l$--$(ll)$, i.e.\ take their degeneracy factor as $8$ and $20$, respectively, the fitted Hagedorn temperature becomes $\Th \simeq 0.354\,\text{GeV}$, which only amounts to a few percent change in the fitted value.

 The values of $\sigma$ determined in the recent literature are $\sqrt{\sigma} = 0.485(6)\,\text{GeV}$~\cite{Athenodorou:2020ani} and $\sqrt{\sigma} = 0.4817(97) \,\text{GeV}$~\cite{Brambilla:2022het}.
 These corresponds to the Hagedorn temperature $\Th = 0.335(4)\,\text{GeV}$ and $\Th = 0.3329(67)\,\text{GeV}$.
 These results are consistent with our current estimate of $\Th$.